 Ben has been a specialist criminal practitioner since he was called to the Bar in 2009.
-His practice encompasses regulatory work.
+His practice also encompasses regulatory work.

 Ben is instructed by various prosecuting authorities and the defence, typically in serious and complex cases.
-His recent and ongoing cases include murder, large and complex drug conspiracies, high-value fraud and cases involving serious sexual offences.
+His recent and ongoing cases include murder, attempted murder, large and complex drug conspiracies, high-value fraud and cases involving serious sexual offences.

 As well as appearing regularly in the Crown Court, he has also appeared successfully numerous times in the Court of Appeal including in reported cases, where he has been complimented for his thorough approach.

 He is a Grade 4 prosecutor (the highest grade).
 He is on the specialist Grade 4 lists for Fraud, Serious Crime and Proceeds of Crime and he is on the Grade 3 Counter-Terrorism panel.
 He has also been appointed to the CPS specialist rape panel.

 Ben is on the Serious Fraud Office’s Panel A for confiscation and Panel B for fraud, and he has been appointed to the ‘B’ list of Specialist Regulatory Advocates.

 Ben has earned a reputation for a hard-working and thorough approach, but without losing sight of the importance of being personable and persuasive.
 He is equally at home addressing juries or judges.